Practice Questions 2026 – Free Exam Prep & Test Series

 Common Questions

-Yes, if you don’t pass the NCLEX, you can retake it.
+Yes, if you don’t pass the exam, you can retake it.
 You must wait 45 days before scheduling a retest.
 Each attempt will give you a detailed candidate performance report to help focus your next preparation.

 You register through your state or territory nursing regulatory body (NRB).
 After your eligibility is approved, you’ll receive an Authorization to Test (ATT) email from Pearson VUE to schedule your exam.